It’s real simple…

 Why do we fail?
 Why are we food addicts?

-If we know the risks of being overweight (diabetes, heart disease, etc.), why isn’t that enough motivation to quit eating so poorly?
+If we know the risks of being overweight (diabetes, heart disease, cancer, etc.), why isn’t that enough motivation to quit eating so poorly?

 The answer is found in psychology.

 Psychologist Ian Newby Clark, who studies habit and habit change, says:

 I’m a huge Biggest Loser fan, and I know this to be true.
 Every season, it’s apparent that 90% of these obese peoples’ problems are mental.
 They run to food for comfort or happiness or relaxation.
 Those are their primary psychological needs.

 Therefore, to succeed in weight loss, we must create an environment where we psychologically “need” to lose weight.
 Only then will weight loss be important enough to motivate us.

 Leaning on Maslow’s Hierarchy of Needs, the famous theory in psychology that described patterns in human motivation, we’ve come up with the following list of motivators.

 (Before any weight loss or weight maintenance attempt, put at least 3 of the following into place)

 Our physiological needs are for food, water, sleep, etc.

 We can manipulate this primal need in our favor by pledging money away if we don’t meet our weight loss goal.